AJ Designer

 How It Works

 The factorial of a non-negative integer n, written as n!, is the product of all positive integers less than or equal to n.
 By definition, 0! = 1.
 For example, 5! = 5 × 4 × 3 × 2 × 1 = 120.
-Factorials grow extremely fast and are fundamental in combinatorics, probability, and algebra.
+Factorials grow extremely fast, which is why even modest inputs produce very large outputs.
+They are fundamental in combinatorics, probability, and algebra.

 Example Problem